This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 Instructions

-- Mix the dry ingredients.In a large mixing bowl, combine oats, coconut flakes, pistachios, almonds, pumpkin seeds, chia seeds, ground ginger, ground cinnamon, and salt together with a spatula.3 cups Rolled Oats, 1 cup Unsweetened Coconut Flakes, ½ cup Raw Pistachios, ⅓ cup Slivered Almonds, ¼ cup Pumpkin Seeds/Pepitas, ¼ cup Chia Seeds, 1 tsp Ground Ginger, ½ tsp Sea Salt, 1 ½ tsp Ground Cinnamon
+- Preheat oven to 325ºFIn a large mixing bowl, combine the dry ingredients together with a spatula.
+Sub any of the nuts, seeds, or spices with whatever you have on hand.3 cups Rolled Oats, 1 cup Unsweetened Coconut Flakes, ½ cup Raw Pistachios, ⅓ cup Slivered Almonds, ¼ cup Pumpkin Seeds/Pepitas, ¼ cup Chia Seeds, 1 ½ tsp Ground Cinnamon, 1 tsp Ground Ginger, ½ tsp Sea Salt

 Notes